bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/autolycus.md

 * Despite Autolycus's attempts to explain these observations within Eudoxus's theory, he had no real answer to these problems.
 * It is also a better constructed book and it is interesting to see how Autolycus's book has developed and improved between the two editions.

-Born about 360BC, Pitane, Aeolis, Asia Minor (now Turkey).
+Born about 360 BC, Pitane, Aeolis, Asia Minor (now Turkey).
 Died about 290 BC.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Autolycus/)